pgerva/playing-paintings/README.md

 # Playing paintings

-**<kbd>PlayingPaintings</kbd>** is a Python app for the analysis of similarities between a digital image and a set of music tracks, by applying the least square approach described in [this](https://doi.org/10.48550/arXiv.2206.14142) reference.
+**<kbd>PlayingPaintings</kbd>** is a Python app for the analysis of similarities between a digital image and a set of music tracks.
+To this aim, the least square approach described in [this](https://doi.org/10.48550/arXiv.2206.14142) reference has been applied.
 For copyright reasons, **the digital images (.png) and the music tracks (.mp3 or .wav) needed to run the app have to be supplied by you.**